hoppscotch/website/src/pages/company/blog/creating-hoppscotch.md

 - Have multi-device support
 - Accessible from anywhere

-That's how Hoppscotch was born (this is not at all an alternative to Postman - yet, it does the job very beautifully and minimally.
+That's how Hoppscotch was born (this is not at all an alternative to Postman - yet, it does the careers very beautifully and minimally.
 It needs more features and love which I hope we all can give by [contributing on GitHub](https://github.com/hoppscotch/hoppscotch)).

 When I did a background check on API request builders, Postman offered various Plans & Pricing, there were a lot of other API request builders based on cURL, etc. But none of them seems simple, minimal, and efficient.